 ‘I don’t think so.’

-‘Because: if you were to get to the point, say, where you habitually had an active consciousness span of ten thousand years, it would not feel that much longer: as you’d get towards the last millennium, each year would only be between nine and one ten thousandth of our lifetime.
-That is about the same as three days are for you today.
-You will not experience a hundred times more than you do today, you will simply stretch your living out over a period a hundred times longer.
+‘Because: if you were to get to the point, say, where you habitually had an active conscious lifespan of ten thousand years, it would not feel that much longer than it does now: as you’d get towards the last millennium, each year would only be between one nine- and one ten-thousandth of your lifetime.
+That is about the same as three days for you are today.
+You would not experience a hundred times more than you do today, you would simply stretch your living out over a period a hundred times longer.
 And nor should that surprise you: when your life expectancy was thirty years or so, people did not generally think, our lives are so short; they simply did all their living inside those thirty years.
-No-one would argue that Alexander the Great, for example, or Mozart, didn’t really get enough living done in the thirty-odd years of their lives.’
+No one would argue that Alexander the Great, for example, or Mozart, didn’t really get that much living done in the thirty-odd years of their lives.’

-‘It’s, in a not entirely obvious way, not unlike the Doppler Effect: the sound waves coming towards you are compressed so they appear to your ears higher than once the source of the sound has passed: now the waves are getting stretched and so the pitch seems to drop.
-Of course, time is no wave and the comparison is clumsy at best and misleading at worst, but if nothing else it’s another example of how your reality is shaped entirely by your experience of it.
-You may, if you like, refer to the relative experience of time as the Sedartis Effect, I shan’t hold it against you if you will.’
+‘It is, in a not entirely obvious way, not unlike the Doppler Effect: the sound waves coming towards you are compressed so they appear to your ears higher than they do once the source of the sound has passed: now the waves are getting stretched, and so the pitch seems to drop.
+Of course, time is no wave, and the comparison is clumsy at best and misleading at worst, but if nothing else it’s another example of how your reality is shaped entirely by your experience of it.
+You may, if you like, refer to the phenomenon of a relative experience of time as the Sedartis Effect, I shan’t hold it against you if you do.’

 If everything were perfect, as it is, how much would we crave disturbance?

 The variants that made matter congeal.
 The idiom that expresses just what needs to be said.
 The waves within waveforms that ripple through time.